edwardcallow/tesco-jargon/c.md

 The process of temporarily restricting Dotcom delivery slots, before customers have booked them.
 This may be due to equipment issues, van damage, severe weather or lack of staff.

 #### Capping shelves
-Capping shelves are the shelves that sit on the top of a single shelving unit.
+The shelves that sit on the top of a single shelving unit.
 It is the top shelf above all other shelves on which we sell no products.
 Often capping shelves are used to store excess items of a product that will not fit on the shelf.
 Stock should be placed directly above the product it relates to wherever possible.

 #### Cardboard display unit
 A unit that only needs the top taking off to display it on the shelves.
 This saves time as staff don’t have to transfer all the products on to the shelves.